andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 [PICTURE OF OUR NOT-VERY-OVERLAPPING TIMELINES]

-In this story it's important to note that while we worked on the same project, we overlapped very little.
+In this story it's important to note that, while we worked on the same project, we overlapped very little.
 I (Andrew) inherited a bunch of early artefacts from another DDD expert whom I never met, and mainly handled the discovery of the domain.

 Just as Andrew had inherited a legacy from those who went before him, I (Gayathri) inherited from him (with all the good and bad that that brings).
 I (Gayathri) was largely focussed on delivering what Andrew had found (and challenging the assumptions he had made).